SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                 a human is removed from the tab list.
-The allowed range is 0 - 100. item-despawn-rate                         integer   6000        The time in ticks before an item despawns. max-bounding-box-size                     integer   1000        Maximum size of an entities bounding box before it is removed.
+The allowed range is 0 - 100. item-despawn-rate                         integer   6000        The time in ticks before an item despawns. living-hard-despawn-range                 integer   128         The upper bounded range where living entities farther from a player will likely despawn living-soft-despawn-minimum-life          integer   30          The amount of seconds before a living entity between the soft and hard despawn ranges from a player to be considered for despawning living-soft-despawn-range                 integer   32          The lower bounded range where living entities near a player may potentially despawn max-bounding-box-size                     integer   1000        Maximum size of an entities bounding box before it is removed.
 Set to 0 to disable. max-speed                                 integer   100         Square of the maximum speed of an entity before